j3soon/ros2-essentials/gazebo_world_ws/README.md

 ARGUMENTS = [
     DeclareLaunchArgument(
         "launch_gzclient",
-        default_value="False",
+        default_value="True",
-        description="Launch gzclient, by default is False, which means headless mode", ),
+        description="Launch gzclient, by default is True, which shows the gazebo GUI", ),
 ]